P-p-H-d/mlib/README.md

 It shall be done once per type and per compilation unit.

-It scans the 'oplist' of the type to create equivalent function, so it needs it (either explictly or implictly).
+It scans the 'oplist' of the type to create equivalent function, so it needs it (either explicitly or implicitly).

 Example: